Deposit guarantee in Finland

 How does the deposit guarantee scheme work?

 If a Finnish deposit bank is declared bankrupt or is in permanent default, the Financial Stability Authority pays compensation to the bank’s depositors from the Deposit Guarantee Fund.
 Deposit guarantee compensation is paid within seven working days of the authorities ruling that the bank is insolvent and the Financial Stability Authority issuing a decision on compensation for deposits.
 Depositors do not need to apply for compensation separately.
-More information on what depositors need to do in compensation events is available here.

 The deposit guarantee scheme covers all deposits by private persons as well as most deposits by companies, associations and foundations.
-More information on what deposits are guaranteed is available here.

 The Financial Stability Authority maintains the Deposit Guarantee Fund from which compensation is paid.
 The fund’s assets are collected from deposit banks.
-More information on the Deposit Guarantee Fund is available here.

 Chart: This is how deposit protection works in Finland